This is a guide for developers who would like to contribute to this project.

 If you'd like to run just one of the test files (say test_sqlcompletion.py)

 to run just the tests from that file or

 the tests in that file in all three Python versions.

 The tests are also run via Travis CI when a new Pull Request is opened.
-If you have a change and it happens to be failing on one of the Python version (typically on Python 3), don't worry about it.
+If you have a change and it happens to be failing on one of the Python versions, don't worry about it.
 Just open a pull request and I can help you get it fixed before merging.